pixelnest/pixelnest.github.io/work/bulletml-for-unity/how-to-use/index.md

 We're nearly done!
 We have our bank and our bullets but they are still unused.

-A bullet source is simply a projectile launcher: it will execute a pattern as defined in a BulletML pattern file.
+A "bullet source" is simply a projectile launcher: it will execute a pattern as defined in a BulletML pattern file.

-Add an `BulletSourceScript` to a new object or to a sprite in your scene.
+Add a `BulletSourceScript` to a new object or to a sprite in your scene.

 [ ![The BulletSourceScript][bulletSource] ][bulletSource]

-An `BulletSourceScript` has only one parameter:
+A `BulletSourceScript` has only one parameter:

-* `Xml File` — this is the BulletML file you want to use for this emitter.
+* `Xml File` — this is the BulletML file you want to use for this bullet source.

 Make sure that your file is in your `Assets` folder and simply drag it in the field to assign it.